Logic-Luminary/MeetTheDev/README.md

 Feel free to reach out to me through the following channels:

 - Email: pelumiadegbaju500@gmail.com
--
+- Phone: +234 (0) 916 351 5077
 <!-- LinkedIn: [Your LinkedIn Profile] -->
 - Twitter: twitter.com/adegbaju_pelumi
-- Website: www.pelumiadegbaju.w3spaces.com *still in development*
+- Website: www.pelumiadegbaju.w3spaces.com *still in development, would soon be done with it.*

 I'm always open to new opportunities, collaborations, or just a friendly chat, so don't hesitate to connect!